RobinThrift/til-system/README.md

 # Asset generation

 The server uses [go-bindata](https://github.com/jteeuwen/go-bindata) to embed the asset files inside of the binary.
-Rnu `make assets` to run the code generation for embedding.
+Run `make assets` to run the code generation for embedding.
 Make sure to commit the generated file.

 To install `go-bindata` simply run: `go get -u github.com/jteeuwen/go-bindata/...`